endless-sky/endless-sky-wiki/CreatingShips.md

 * `"turret"`: the (x, y) coordinates of any turrets.
 The number of turret outfits cannot exceed the number of turret locations listed here.

-* `"explode"`: an effect to create when the ship is dying, and the number of them to create.
-These effects are created randomly at an increasing rate until the ship finally explodes in one big explosion (e.g. `explode "small explosion" 10`).
+* `"explode"`: an effect to create when the ship is dying, and the number of them to create (e.g. `explode "small explosion" 10`).
+These effects are created randomly at an increasing rate until the ship finally explodes in one big explosion where 50% of the explosion effects are generated a second time.

+* `"final explode"`: the same as `"explode"`, but defines an effect that is only included in the final ship explosion, not in the small explosions leading up to that. **(v.
+0.9.0)**

 The "attributes" key should be followed by a list of ship attributes, ideally listed in the following order: